 Lawton Retirement Plan Consultants, LLC (LRPC) Monday Morning Minute is crafted to provide decision-makers with important information about the economy, investments and corporate retirement plans in a format that allows a reader to consume the information in less than 60 seconds.
 As an independent, objective investment adviser, LRPC has access to many sources of research and shares the best and most relevant information with its readers each week.

 Lawton Retirement Plan Consultants, LLC (LRPC) is a Milwaukee, Wisconsin-based independent, objective Registered Investment Adviser (RIA) providing investment advisory, fiduciary compliance, employee education, provider management and plan design services to employer retirement plan sponsors.
-The firm specializes in Socially Responsible Investment (SRI) strategies for retirement plans and is a pioneer in the field.
-LRPC currently has contracts in place to provide consulting services on nearly a half billion dollars in plan assets.
+The firm specializes in sustainable investment strategies for retirement plans that incorporate Socially Responsible Investment (SRI) factors and Environmental, Social and Governance (ESG) elements.
+LRPC currently has contracts in place to provide consulting services on more than a half billion dollars in plan assets.
 For more information, please contact Robert C. Lawton at (414) 828-4015 or email@example.com or visit the firm’s website at https://www.lawtonrpc.com.
 Lawton Retirement Plan Consultants, LLC is a Wisconsin Registered Investment Adviser.